JudeCollins/Practice-MERN/README.md

 messing around with a mern book search library app:)

 ##
-nodemon server in backend to see routes
+nodemon server in backend to start backend server.js